In This Article

-Melatonin might work for you if insomnia is an issue when travelling.
-"I frequently rely on timed released melatonin when crossing multiple time zones to reset my circadian rhythms, which I discuss in my new book, “The Energy Paradox, so I know it works!
+Melatonin might work for you if insomnia is an issue when traveling.
+"I frequently rely on timed released melatonin when crossing multiple time zones to reset my circadian rhythms, which I discuss in my book, “The Energy Paradox, so I know it works!
 I also recommend it to my patients.
-The usual dose is 5 mg but doubling or even tripling the dose is sometimes needed for weaning off sleep medications," says Gundry.
+The usual dose is 5mg but doubling or even tripling the dose is sometimes needed for weaning off sleep medications," says Gundry.

 According to guidelines from the American Academy of Sleep Medicine and the American College of Physicians, more evidence on melatonin effectiveness for chronic insomnia is needed to recommend its use.
 The American College of Physicians guidelines says that cognitive-behavioral therapy is best for insomnia.